troth73/xv6_x86/README.md

-This is a continuation of xv6 on a modern x86-based multiprocessor.
-Reasoning is that original developers have switched their focus on RISC-V platform.
+The xv6_x86 code is based on xv6 and it is intended to be used as a basis for studying operating systems rather than making a real system for production use.

-  "xv6 is a re-implementation of Dennis Ritchie's and Ken Thompson's Unix Version 6 (v6).  xv6 loosely follows the structure and style of v6, but is implemented for a modern x86-based multiprocessor using ANSI C."
+>>>>   "xv6 is a re-implementation of Dennis Ritchie's and Ken Thompson's Unix\
+Version 6 (v6).  xv6 loosely follows the structure and style of v6,\
+but is implemented for a modern x86-based multiprocessor using ANSI C."

 The original upstream branch (mirror) was pulled from the git repository https://github.com/mit-pdos/xv6-public